tatp22/multidim-positional-encoding/README.md

 ### Tensorflow Keras

-This also supports Tensorflow (1D and 3D coming soon!).
+This also supports Tensorflow.
 Simply prepend all class names with `TF`.

 ```python3
 import tensorflow as tf